-In earlier times, land records were manually maintained by an assigned individual called Tahsildar.
-Most of the land records were through marking boundaries, village maps, and paper records which included the name of the occupants of the land.
+Previously, land records were manually maintained by an assigned individual called Tahsildar.
+Most of the land records were through marking boundaries, village maps, and paper records, which included the name of the occupants of the land.
 This results in the lack of streamlined maintenance of land records.
-So, one of the main objectives that the government set in the 1980s was to make land records available to all.
+So, one of the government’s main objectives in the 1980s was to make land records available to all.
 Karnataka was the first state to digitize land records under the “Bhoomi Project.”

 Andhra Pradesh and Tamil Nadu followed Karnataka.
 In addition, the Karnataka government also brought property cards into place.
-Besides, digitization of land records provided obvious titles of land ownership and facilitated faster transactions.
+Besides, digitizing land records provided clear land ownership titles and facilitated faster transactions.
 The importance of having a clear title to land or property is paramount.
-This is because having unclear land titles make the entire real estate market seem sluggish as a whole due to disputes over title and litigation.
+This is because having unclear land titles make the entire real estate market seem sluggish due to disputes over title and litigation.

 Benefits of digitization in the real estate